crest-cassia/xsub/README.md

 ## Extending

-- If you are not familiar with Ruby, just send us an email.
-- If you are familiar with Ruby, you can extend xsub by yourself.
+- To extend xsub by yourself, follow the instructions below.
   - Fork the repository.
   - Add another class which inherits `Xsub::Scheduler` class.
     - Define the same methods and constants as the existing classes.